messagemedia/messages-java-sdk/README.md

 > **Important:** This SDK is no longer maintained.

-This repository (`Messages C# SDK`) has not been actively maintained for several years and is now officially **deprecated**.
+This repository (`Messages Java SDK`) has not been actively maintained for several years and is now officially **deprecated**.
 No further updates, bug fixes, or support will be provided.

 If you're building applications that integrate with the Sinch MessageMedia Messaging API, we recommend using direct REST API calls instead.
 You can find the complete and up-to-date API documentation here:
 👉 [MessageMedia Messaging REST API Docs](https://messagemedia.github.io/documentation/#tag/Messages)